qftc/qftc.org/content/en/posts/school-committee-preliminary-election-guide.md

   * [Apply online](https://www.quincyma.gov/govt/depts/city_clerk/election/absentee_ballot_applications.htm)
   * Call City Hall’s Elections office (617-376-1144) and ask them to send you an application
   * Visit the City Clerk at City Hall and apply in person
+  * The last day to apply for a mail-in ballot ahead of the preliminary is Sept.
+8.
 * Mail in ballots must be received by the City Clerk no later than 8 PM on election days.
 They can be dropped off at the City Clerk’s office in person if you are worried about missing the mail-in deadline.

 **Absentee Voting**

 * You can vote in person at city hall up until noon the day before each election.
-* The window of dates for this option are not yet set by the state.
+* The deadline to request an absentee ballot for the preliminary is noon on Sept.
+13.